ava-labs/teleporter/contracts/src/CrossChainApplications/README.md

 For testing, `scripts/local/test.sh` sets up a local Avalanche network with three subnets deployed with Teleporter, and a relayer to deliver Teleporter messages.
 To add an integration test simply add a new test script under `integration-tests`.
 An integration test for `ExampleCrossChainMessenger` is already included (`scripts/local/integration_tests/example_messenger.sh`), which performs the following steps:

-1. Deploy the [ExampleERC20](../Mocks/ExampleERC20.sol) token to subnet A.
+1. Deploys the [ExampleERC20](../Mocks/ExampleERC20.sol) token to subnet A.
-2. Deploy `ExampleCrossChainMessenger` to both subnets A and B.
+2. Deploys `ExampleCrossChainMessenger` to both subnets A and B.
-3. Approve the cross-chain messenger on subnet A to spend ERC20 tokens from the default address.
+3. Approves the cross-chain messenger on subnet A to spend ERC20 tokens from the default address.
-4. Send `"hello world"` from subnet A to subnet B's cross-chain messenger to receive.
+4. Sends `"hello world"` from subnet A to subnet B's cross-chain messenger to receive.
-5. Call `getCurrentMessage` on subnet B to make sure the right message and sender are received.
+5. Calls `getCurrentMessage` on subnet B to make sure the right message and sender are received.

 Running `./test.sh example_messenger` at the root of the repo should yield at the end of the test: